-Until the delivery under the forward contracts, Security Capital will continue to beneficially own and vote these shares, subject to an agreement between us and Security Capital terminating the stockholders agreement.
+Until the delivery under the forward contracts or unless loaned under the stock lending agreement, Security Capital will continue to beneficially own and vote these shares, subject to an agreement between us and Security Capital terminating the stockholders agreement.
 The subsidiary will also have the right to settle the forward contracts in cash instead of delivering shares of our common stock.
 If it does so, it will continue to own the shares.

-We understand that concurrently with Security Capital's subsidiary entering into the forward contracts and stock lending arrangement referred to above, Citigroup Global Markets Holdings Inc., or CGMHI, an affiliate of Citibank, N.A., will sell 7,200,000 SynDECS (Debt Exchangeable for Common Stock) (plus up to an additional 1,080,000 SynDECS that are subject to an over-allotment option) and will enter into a residual share agreement with another one of its affiliates.
-The SynDECS are a series of debt securities of CGMHI that will be mandatorily exchanged upon maturity into an aggregate of between 6,000,000 and 7,200,000 shares of our common stock (or, if the over-allotment option is exercised in full, between 6,900,000 and 8,280,000 shares) or their value in cash or a combination of both based on a formula linked to the market price of our common stock.
+We understand that concurrently with Security Capital's subsidiary entering into the forward contracts and stock lending agreement referred to above, Citigroup Global Markets Holdings Inc., or CGMHI, an affiliate of Citibank, N.A., will sell 8,700,000 SynDECS (Debt Exchangeable for Common Stock) (plus up to an additional 1,300,000 SynDECS that are subject to an over-allotment option) and will enter into a residual share agreement with another one of its affiliates.
+The SynDECS are a series of debt securities of CGMHI that will be mandatorily exchanged upon maturity into an aggregate of between 7,249,971 and 8,700,000 shares of our common stock (or, if the over-allotment option is exercised in full, between 8,333,333 and 10,000,000 shares) or their value in cash or a combination of both based on a formula linked to the market price of our common stock.
 Pursuant to the residual share agreement, the affiliate of CGHMI will be entitled to the shares not required to be delivered to the holders of the SynDECS.
-We understand that the affiliate expects to sell short on or about the issuance date of the SynDECS approximately 1,500,000 shares as a hedge of its position under the residual value agreement.
+The affiliate expects to sell short on or about the issuance date of the SynDECS approximately 2,000,000 shares as a hedge of its position under the residual value agreement.